sujato/cullavagga/dpcv-project.md

 7. **Yalith Wijesurendra**
   - Project coordinator

-## Funding

-So far we have not discussed or investigated the question of funding this project.
-SuttaCentral would be happy to contribute through raising funds from our donors.
-Mark Allon has indicated that it may be possible to secure funding in Australia for the carbon dating.

 ## How to proceed

 Here I will outline what I envisage as the scope of the project.
 This will have three aspects: